torenius/SqlBulkCopyHelper/README.md

 # SqlBulkCopyHelper
-This library makes it possible to use IEnumerable<T> together with [SqlBulkCopy](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlbulkcopy), by wrapping the list of values in a DataReader.
+This library makes it possible to use IEnumerable<T> together with [SqlBulkCopy](https://learn.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqlbulkcopy), by wrapping the list of values in a DataReader.
 This makes it possible to stream insert data and drastically reduce the memory footprint.

 It's inspired by its Postgres counterpart [PostgreSQLCopyHelper](https://github.com/PostgreSQLCopyHelper/PostgreSQLCopyHelper)

 ## Installing

-To install SqlBulkCopyHelper, run the following command in the Package Manager Console:
+SqlBulkCopyHelper targets .NET 10 and uses [Microsoft.Data.SqlClient](https://www.nuget.org/packages/Microsoft.Data.SqlClient).

 ```
-PM> Install-Package SqlBulkCopyHelper
+dotnet add package SqlBulkCopyHelper
 ```

 ## Basic Usage